How To Silence Your Inner Critic By Stop Talking To Yourself

 So take this leap, take a chance, lose the narration, try it only for a moment, this moment right now.
 It’s guaranteed you will survive.

-With the narrator which is your life now silent, that constant “play by play” now turned off, you will then get to live inside your life, and no longer experience it from a distance.
+Now that the constant “play by play” is turned off, you will get to live inside your life, and no longer experience it from a distance, like a third party.

-You let go of someone who’s living that life, and then in exchange, what you get, your reward, is that you get to be that life itself.
+You let go of someone who’s living that life, and then in exchange, what you get, your reward, is you get to be that life itself.

 Leave a Reply